with-code-example/golang-with-code-example/content/english/blog/go-mod-init-dependency-management-go.md

 * **Version like a pro:** Navigate dependency management like a maestro, ensuring compatibility and reproducibility.
 * **Utilize go mod tidy:** Keep your dependencies in perfect tune with this cleanup tool.

+{{< notice "summary" >}}
-> **TLDR;** In the Go programming language (often referred to as Golang), the `go mod init` command is used to initialize a new Go module, which is a collection of related Go packages versioned together.
+In the Go programming language (often referred to as Golang), the `go mod init` command is used to initialize a new Go module, which is a collection of related Go packages versioned together.
 This command is typically executed at the root of a project directory to create a new module or initialize an existing project as a module.
 You specify a unique module path, often based on a URL, as an argument to ensure global uniqueness and enable package importation by other projects.
 After initializing the module, dependencies can be added using the `go get` command, which automatically downloads and manages the required packages.
+{{< /notice >}}

 For example, if you're starting a new project called "myapp" and you plan to host it on GitHub under your username "johnsmith," you might run the following command: